Dugtri02/Mini-Tool/imp/terms_of_service.md

 - You use the bot at your own risk.

 If you require additional control or assurance, you are welcome to self-host the bot.
 Instructions and source code are available for those who wish to run the bot independently.

+**Updates:**
+The bot owner reserves the right to update these Terms of Service and the Privacy Policy at any time without prior notice.
+_Last updated: 2025-08-27_